How-To

 {{sender_name}}

-Operational tip: tag subscribers based on the original signup source.
-A founder who downloaded a growth checklist should not get the same recommendation as an operator who joined from a deliverability webinar.
+Tag subscribers by signup source and honor the tag; a founder who downloaded a growth checklist should not get the same recommendation as an operator who joined from a deliverability webinar.
+Our welcome swipe file has more structures for the first few emails, and the email marketing automation guide covers mapping the sequence.

-This template works well for newsletter sends, nurture campaigns, and educational content.
-It starts with a common pain and introduces the affiliate product as one possible solution.
+This suits newsletters, nurture campaigns, and educational sends.
+It opens on a common pain and introduces the product as one possible answer rather than the answer.

 Subject: The {{problem}} problem nobody fixes early enough